bparanj/crystal/programming/iac/docs/experiments/goss-basics.md

 ## CI/CD and Debugging Issues

-When running the described Packer build process as part of a CI/CD pipeline, the details of the verification step, including any debug messages or information about failed installations, can be found in the CI/CD pipeline's log output.
+When running the described Packer build process as part of a CI/CD pipeline, the details of the verification step,  any debug messages or information about failed installations, can be found in the CI/CD pipeline's log output.
 Here's how you can access and interpret these details:

 ### Accessing Logs in CI/CD